0adri3n/agriF4rm/README.md

 Extract it and start ```agriF4rm.exe```

+IF U DON'T EXTRACT IT, THE .EXE WILL NOT FIND THE CONFIG FILES.

 Windows can block it because I use a translator for Python to exe, and he don't rlly like it :P

 You also download the source code and use it with Python (download the used modules before !) :